alandsilva26/Pattern/Compilers.md

 ###Installation

 To install GCC Compiler and run programs in your command prompt follow steps
+For another method skip to CODEBLOCKS

  First check if GCC already exists by running the following command in your command promt
  `gcc -v`